dhruvgairola/dhruvgairola.github.io/_posts/blog/2021-03-02-Kafka-In-Production.md

 <img src="/images/ws-mag.png" alt="_config.yml" style="height:350px;">

 Our work was also featured in the [Wealthsimple magazine](https://www.wealthsimple.com/en-ca/magazine/trade-engineering) by our CTO and VP, quote "they moved a key microservice to an event stream instead of polling, and that led to an 87% increase in how fast Wealthsimple can execute trades when the market opens".
-87% was based on partial rollout - the actual increase was 800%!
+87% was based on partial rollout - the actual increase was 400% (5x scale)!

 It was a difficult journey since we had no prior art for kafka in-house.
 Still 3 of us senior devs put our hearts into it and came out with a slew of learnings.
 I'd like to share a few of them.